-Family of Origin personal awareness group - Maysel kemp white, phd, mft, fach
+Family of Origin SMALL group - Maysel kemp white, phd, mft, fach

 Self awareness is a critical prerequisite to becoming an effective healer or teacher.
 One’s personal self is intimately connected to their professional role as a healer and teacher.

 Some of our most important connections in life are the ties to our family.
 Many times our life course is a reflection of roles and patterns laid out by the generations that preceded us.
 The more we know about our families, the more we know about ourselves and the more freedom we have to determine how we want to live.
 Without the awareness and the subsequent ability to make choices we are more likely to repeat patterns of behavior ingrained from our family experiences and therefore have less choice in changing them.

 All of us have family experiences with illness, loss, health behaviors, health beliefs and interactions around dealing with the uncertainty of medicine, loss and death.
 Styles for tolerating and dealing with affect around these issues are learned in our family of origin.
 Current problems or unresolved issues within one’s family of origin can interfere with working with patients and teaching about working with patients.

 Many clinician may be drawn into medicine because their upbringing resulted in a highly developed sense of empathy, responsibility and /or altruism.
 For example, many clinicians filled the role of caretaker in their family of origin and were highly valued and this has ultimately led to a commitment to serving others.
 This historical role can be both a strength and a weakness.
 Our family experiences as caretakers can be a strength in developing our empathic skills and our sensitivity to people’s needs for help.
 It can be a weakness when it leads to blurred boundaries or inappropriate response to the families we treat.
 People who know and use their strengths on a daily basis have greater career satisfaction, experience more joy, have greater resilience and less burn out.